I learned it first in farming.

 What John Deere would you like to rumble onto your driveway this week?

-Maybe it’s someone who will just have coffee with you and let you cry.
+Maybe it’s someone who will just let you vent.
+Or cry.

 Maybe it’s someone to pray you through a crisis.